fardinbarashi/PublicRepos/Windows/ADFS/Change Public Cert/README.md

-# 🖥️ On the ADFS Server
+# 🖥️ On the ADFS Server and WAP-server

-1. Import the new SSL certificate into the **Local Computer → Personal (MY)** certificate store.
+1. Import the new SSL certificate into the **Local Computer → Personal (MY)** certificate store on the servers that are affected ( ADFS + WAP )
 2. .
-Add read access to NT SERVICE\adfssrv
+On the ADFS-server Add read access to NT SERVICE\adfssrv
     ```
     1. Verifiy that NT SERVICE\adfssrv have read access on the certificate.
 	2. Open certlm.msc